wesley-trust/wesleytrust-com/_posts/2021-04-06-graph-api-ca-config.md

 </details>

 ### What does this do? <!-- omit in toc -->
 This requires multi-factor authentication for users Azure AD Identity Protection has determined to be at a high risk level of being compromised (such as through leaked credentials).
 This allows these users to be challenged with MFA, which if successful, requires that they change their password.

-Enhancing security by requiring automatically that users with compromised accounts are identified with action taken.
+_This uses Azure AD Identity Protection, so requires Azure AD P2 licensing._

+### Why is this useful? <!-- omit in toc -->
+This enhances security as accounts Identity Protection determines could be at risk of compromise, are required to complete MFA and then change their password, having their access blocked if they are not registered for MFA.
+Reducing the risk that malicious actions could be taken by the potentially compromised account.

 _This can be customised to increase or decrease the risk appetite for triggering the password change and also whether the user is blocked instead._

 _A user without MFA configured, will not be allowed to configure MFA when at risk, so it's important that users have this configured in advance._

-_This uses Azure AD Identity Protection, so requires Azure AD P2 licensing._

 Example below:
 <details>